acumos/system-integration/docs/z2a/installation-guide.rst

     $ ./1-acumos/1-acumos.sh
 ..

-| # If Acumos plugins are to be installed in a new session:
-| # uncomment the ACUMOS_HOME line below and paste it into the command-line
+If Acumos plugins are to be installed in a new session: uncomment the ``ACUMOS_HOME`` line below and paste it into the command-line.

 | # ACUMOS_HOME=$HOME/src/system-integration

-| # To install Acumos plugins ;
+To install Acumos plugins;

-| # copy the example MLWB values file into ~/helm-charts
+1. Copy the example MLWB values file into ``$HOME/src/system-integration/helm-charts/``
-| # Execute ``2-plugins/2-plugins.sh`` (install / configure Acumos plugins and dependencies)
+2. Execute ``2-plugins/2-plugins.sh`` (install / configure Acumos plugins and dependencies)

 .. code-block:: bash